-At siesta-time, Muhammad mounted his mule and set out for Tushki, taking the farthest path possible from Itto's home.
+At siesta-time, Muhammad mounted his mule and set out for Tushki, taking the farthest path possible from Yetto's home.

 He dined with the Tushki man, and joined him in prayer, then took his mule and rode back to Azlu.
 And he smiled as he rode on.
-He smiled because there was a full moon that night, and the moon was hanging motionless in the sky, just over Itto's home, in the northeast.
-It looked as if the moon was standing there on the watch lest anyone should come and take Itto away from him, Muhammad.
+He smiled because there was a full moon that night, and the moon was hanging motionless in the sky, just over Yetto's home, in the northeast.
+It all looked as if the moon was standing there on the watch lest anyone should come and take Yetto away from him, Muhammad.

 But Muhammad sighed.
 He knew he was only dreaming.